3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

   - Loop over arrays using a `for` loop
   - Declare object literals

-# Intro
+# Hook
+In 2009, the **BBC** and the **British Museum** collaborated on a hugely successful radio series and book called “A History of the World in 100 Objects.”
+In 2014, the **Smithsonian** followed up with its “History of the World in 1,000 Objects.”
+You can listen to the podcasts later, here: http://www.bbc.co.uk/programmes/b00nrtd2/episodes/downloads

+“It is only in the world of objects that we have time and space,” T. S. Eliot wrote.
+Think of the marks that things — the wheel, the crucifix, the credit card or the computer chip — have made on civilization.
+What objects or collection of items tell the story of your life?
+Think about 5 items that define you.

-On Friday, you reviewed basic datatypes in Javascript.
+On Friday, we reviewed basic datatypes in Javascript.
 Strings, Integers, variables, etc. These are the building blocks of most programming languages.
-But you're limited in how high you can build without a good way of storing those datatypes.
-This is where `data structures` like Arrays and Objects are invaluable.
+But you are limited in how much you can build without a good way of storing those datatypes.
+This is where `data structures` or collections like Arrays and Objects are invaluable.

+---

 ## Arrays - Demo (5 mins)

 An array is syntactically defined with an opening and close square brace `[ ]`.
 Between those braces we'll have pieces of data separated by commas.

-Arrays are great for:
+Arrays are used for:

-* Storing data
+* Storing data in a particular order
 * Enumerating data, i.e. using an index to find them
 * Quickly reordering data